Web Ref: 2288

 Take a Trip

-to the aquamarine waters of Melissani Cave.
+to the aquamarine waters of Melissani Lake.
 We should entitle this 'not to be missed'.
 Melissani Cave with its lake is simply stunning: the colours and eerie atmosphere is something you will never forget.

 Walk up to the Venetian castle in Assos